 14. Puncture without a tourniquet.
 If the patient has adequately filled but fragile veins, proceed with the insertion without using a tourniquet.
 Pressure from the placement of the tourniquet may cause the client’s delicate vein blow out upon puncture.

 Now that we’ve found a suitable vein, how do we make it more visible?
 Here are some tips and tricks on how to do so.

 15. Gravity is your friend.
 Let the patient’s arm dangle down on the side of the bed if no veins are observed to promote venous filling.
 Gravity slows venous return and distends the veins.
 Full and distended veins are easier to palpate and are always an excellent option for insertion.

 16. Use warm compress.
-Apply warm compress or warm towels over the area for several minutes before you insert.
+Apply warm, moist compress or warm towels over the area for several minutes before you insert and, of course, before you cleanse.
+Leave the compress in place for 10 to 20 minutes.
 A warmer temperature would enable the vein to dilate and make it more visible to the surface.

 17. Do not slap the vein.
 Some nurses have a bad habit of slapping the site of insertion so that the vein be more visible.
 Though the practice is helpful at times, veins have nerve endings that react to painful stimuli causing them to contract, therefore, making it harder to locate the vein.
 Please don’t make an already painful procedure even more painful.